pamungkaski/malkist-go/README.md

     $ dep ensure

-To install the dependecies of this library
+To install the dependencies of this library

 ### Testing